Who is Assessed?

 Mandatory activity fees are refunded as per the following schedule:

 Optional activity fees, including health and dental are non-refundable after the opt-out period ends.

 The AMS Health Plan fee is distinct from the mandatory Student Health (Services) fee.
 The AMS Health and Dental Plans, two separate and distinct plans, both administered by the undergraduate student government, have been designed for and by students to meet their needs.
 The plans protect students with affordable, easy-to-use health and/or dental coverage for a full 12 months, meaning that the plans remain in effect during the summer after classes are completed.

 Please visit website: www.myams.org/healthplan for full details on the plans.

 AMS Student Activity Fee Bursary

 The AMS has established a bursary to assist a limited number of students facing significant financial need in paying for their student activity fees.
-Applications will be available here at a later date.
+Students can apply for the bursary through the General bursary application available on SOLUS.
+There will not be a separate application.
+These are due by October 31st.
 If you have any questions or concerns about this bursary, please contact Philip Lloyd, Vice-President (University Affairs).